 The Scottish Highlands: A Land That Shapes What It Keeps

-The Scottish Highlands are not merely where heritage assets are stored.
+The Scottish Highlands are not merely where heritage casks are stored.
 They are what shapes them.
-The interplay between landscape, climate, and spirit is not poetic licence — it is measurable chemistry, and it is the reason that Highland whisky commands the prices it does.
+The relationship between landscape, climate, and spirit is not poetic licence — it is measurable chemistry, and it is the reason Highland whisky is held in such regard.

 Climate as Collaborator

-The angel's share in Scotland averages 1-2% per year, compared to 6-8% in Caribbean or Indian climates.
-This slower evaporation means a Highland cask retains more of its volume over time, while still developing the depth and sophistication that the market prizes.
+The angel's share in Scotland averages one to two percent per year, compared to six to eight percent in Caribbean or Indian climates.
+This slower evaporation means a Highland cask retains more of its volume over time, while still developing the depth and sophistication that the most patient custodians prize.

 Water and Terroir